 The La Josefina Project is situated about 450 km northwest of the city of Rio Gallegos, in the Santa Cruz province of Argentina within a scarcely populated steppe-like region known as Patagonia.
-The La Josefina property occupies 52,800 hectares and makes up approximately 90% of all meters drilled by the Company.
+The La Josefina property, situated about 110 kms north of Martha occupies 52,800 hectares and makes up approximately 90% of all meters drilled by the Company.